aramosgu/DNAC_golden_image_check/README.md

 # DNAC_golden_image_check
-WIth a PID, Device &lt;Role and site name, check the golden image for that device
+WIth a PID, Device Role and site name, check the golden image for that device